wrld3d/wrld-indoor-maps-api/TUTORIAL-TOOL.md

 #### <a name="create-indoor-map-level"/>Create an indoor map level

 We’ve now got a georeferenced floor plan image, and we’re ready to begin tracing the indoor map features for a single building level.
-For the purposes of this tutorial, we're tracing the westport house floor that houses the WRLD offices -- this is the second level.
+For the purposes of this tutorial, we're tracing the Westport House floor that contains the WRLD Dundee office -- this is the second level.

-- Set the opacity on your floor plan image layer fully opaque once more.
+- Set the transparency on your floor plan image layer fully opaque once more.
+- Add your building outline as a new QGIS layer, either by dragging it into your QGIS window, or:
-- Create a new QGIS layer via Layer > Create Layer > New Shapefile Layer.
+  - Go to Layer > Add Layer > Add Vector Layer...
+  - Select your file as the Source > Vector Dataset(s)
+  - Click "Add"

 - When prompted, choose the Type: Polygon radio button option, then choose the appropriate CRS (again, this is typically [EPSG:3857](https://en.wikipedia.org/wiki/Web_Mercator_projection#EPSG:3857) unless your QGIS project is using something else).
 - Finally, add “type” and “name” to the attribute list (under “New attribute”, fill in the attribute name and click the “Add to attributes list” button).
 The default data types are fine (String, 80 width).